 The two halves of the lower jaw are connected together by elastic ligamentous tissue.

 So they are capable of being widely separated from one another.

 The biting mechanism of snakes is a complicated process so it can be discussed under the following headings;

 The fangs remain curved include in closed mouth during resting conditions.

 Rotation of maxillae is the contraction of sphenopterigoid cause the forward movement of pterygoid and ectopterigoid bones.

 Closure of Mouth

 The contraction of temperalsis muscle pull lower jaw upward which result in closure of mouth and insertion of fangs into the body of the prey.

-At the time of infection of venom the muscles contract after the piercing of the fangs.
+At the time of insertion of venom actually accompanying discharge of venom, the muscles contract after the piercing of the fangs.
 The contraction of the muscle causes the squeezing the poison gland into the groove or channel of the fangs.

 The snake venom is a clear sticky liquid of faint yellow or greenish colour.
 It is tasteless and odourless and acidic in reaction.
 An acidic solution which becomes crystalline after drying up.
 It contains proteolytic enzymes, which causes severe damage to muscle endothelium.